evanmarshall-dev/software-engineering-bootcamp/unit-2/labs/men-stack-relating-data-lab-cookbook/README.md

 - rendered conditionally based on whether or not a `user` is signed in.
 - If a `user` is signed in, they should see links to “View my Pantry” or “Sign Out”.
 - If a `user` is not signed in, they should see links to “Sign In” or “Sign Up”.

+### 5. Build the `index` route

+Index route concept.
+For your landing page, you will use:

+- `GET /users/:userId/foods`

+Defining the route.

+- In your `foods` controller, create a new `index` route to serve as the landing page.
+- This route should `res.render()` a `index.ejs` view.

+Render the `index` template

+- Create a new directory called `foods` inside of the `views` directory.
+This will hold the templates for your `foods` pages.
+- - Create an `index.ejs` file in `foods`.
+Add a basic HTML boilerplate to this file.

+### 6. Build the `new` page

+The `new` route concept.
+For your `new` page, you will use:

+- `GET /users/:userId/foods/new`

+Define the `new` route.
+This route will render a page that displays a form to add a new item to the user’s pantry.

+- In `controllers/foods.js`, create a `new` route.
+- This route should `res.render()` a `new.ejs` view.
+- Add a “Add New Item” link to the `index` page and point it to your new route.

+Render the `new` template.

+- Create a new template called `new.ejs` in the `views` directory.
+- This view should display a form to add a new food item to the user’s pantry.
+Design your form based on the `foodschema` defined earlier.
+- The form action will `POST` to the `create` route.

+### 7. Build the `create` functionality

+The `create` route concept.
+This route will:

+- `POST` to `/users/:userId/foods`

+Define the `create` route.
+This route will create new `foods` in the embedded pantry array on the `user` model.

+- Look up the user from `req.session`
+- Push `req.body` (the new form data object) to the `pantry` array of the current user.
+- Save changes to the `user`.
+- Redirect back to the application’s `index` view.
+- If any errors, log them and redirect back home `/`.

+### 8. Add pantry items to `index` page

+Build the `index` functionality.
+Refactor the `index` route to send all items in a user’s pantry to the `index` view:

+- Look up the current user’s pantry
+- Send all pantry items to the view via `res.locals`
+- If any errors, log them and redirect back home `/`.

+Update the `index` template.

+- Use conditional rendering to display a list of pantry items or a message that reads “There are no items in this pantry.”

+### 9. Build `delete` route

+The `delete` route concept.
+This route will:

+- `DELETE` to `/users/:userId/foods/:itemId`
+- Add `?_method=DELETE` to utilize the method override middleware

+Define the `delete` route

+- Define the `delete` route in the `foods` controller

+Add `delete` link to the `index` template

+- Add a simple form element to each pantry item that posts to the `delete` route
+- The form should appear as a single `delete` button in the UI

+Build the `delete` functionality.
+This route will delete the food item from the user’s pantry.

+- Look up the user from `req.session`
+- Use the `.deleteOne()` method to delete a food using the id supplied from `req.params`
+- Save changes to the `user`
+- Redirect back to the `index` view
+- If any errors, log them and redirect back home `/`.

+### 10. Build the `edit` page

+The `edit` route concept.
+For your `edit` page, you will use:

+- `GET /users/:userId/foods/:itemId/edit`

+Define the `edit` route and build `edit` functionality.
+This route will render a page that displays a form to edit a specific food item in the user’s pantry.

+- In `controllers/foods.js`, create an edit route.
+- Look up the user from `req.session`
+- Find the current food from the id using `req.params`
+- This route should `res.render()` an `edit.ejs` view.
+- Send the current food to the view via `res.locals`
+- If any errors, log them and redirect back home `/`.
+- Back in the user’s index page, add an edit link to each food item rendered.

+Render the `edit` template

+- Create a new template called `edit.ejs` in the `views` directory.
+- This view should display a form to edit a specific food item in the user’s pantry.
+Design your form based on the `foodschema` defined earlier.
+- Auto-fill the form with the `food` data supplied from the route.
+- The form action will `POST` to the `update` route.

+### 11. Build the `update` functionality

+The `update` route concept.
+This route will:

+- `POST` to `/users/:userId/foods/:itemId`
+- Add `?_method=PUT` to utilize the method override middleware

+Define the `update` route

+- Define the update route in the `foods` controller

+Build the `update` functionality.
+This route will update a specific food item from the user’s pantry:

+- Find the user from `req.session`
+- Find the current food from the id supplied by `req.params`
+- Use the `.set()` method, updating the current food to reflect the new form data on `req.body`
+- Save the current `user`
+- Redirect back to the `index` view
+- If any errors, log them and redirect back home `/`.

+## Add a Community page

+There are two final `user` views to reach your final application.
+Building a community page for users to find each other and gain inspiration from the pantry items of others.

+To meet this requirement you will need a new `users` controller and `views` directory for `users`.

+- Create a simple `/users` controller with an `index` route to get all users.
+- Connect your new controller in `server.js`
+- Create a new directory inside of `views` called `users`.
+- Add a new view called `index.ejs`
+- Render a list of all users on the `index` page.
+- Add a link to your nav partial that says “Explore Our Community”.
+Link it to your new community page.

+### 1. View other users’ pantries

+From the community page, users should be able to click on the names of other users and see their pantry.
+This requires one final route and view.

+- Create a `show` route in your `/users` controller
+- Create a `show.ejs` in the `users` views directory
+- Add a link for each user’s `show` page in the rendered community list.
+- On each user’s `show` page, render a list of that user’s pantry items.
+- This list should be read-only.